nephio-experimental/tko/USAGE.md

 TKO User Guide
 ==============

-In this guide we'll assume that you followed the [installation guide](INSTALL.md) and have the test scenario running.
+In this guide we'll assume that you've followed the [installation guide](INSTALL.md) and have the test scenario running.

+### Examining the test scenario results

+The test scenario uses [a Kind scheduling plugin](examples/plugins/schedule_kind.py) to provision Kubernetes clusters and schedule deployment packages on them, including Helm charts.

+The scenario should result in two newly provisioned clusters, "edge1" and "edge2".
+If you're running the TKO meta-scheduler natively then the clusters will be provisioned locally.
+Examples for accessing them:

+    kubectl get pods --all-namespaces --context=kind-edge1
+    kubectl get pods --all-namespaces --context=kind-edge2

+Note `kind-` as the prefix for the configuration context name.

+If you've installed in a local Vagrant virtual machine the above would work if you're in `vagrant ssh`.
+Or, you can run individual commands on the virtual machine *from the host* like so:

+    scripts/vagrant kubectl get pods --all-namespaces --context=kind-edge1

+Finally, if you've installed on a local Kubernetes Kind cluster then the clusters will be provisioned in the `tko-runner` pod, which is where the Kind scheduling plugin runs.
+(This is Kind-in-Kind, using Docker-in-Docker.)
+To access `kubectl` there:

+    scripts/kind-runner kubectl get pods --all-namespaces --context=kind-edge1

+Initially you should see `upf` pods on the "edge1" cluster, but no workloads on the "edge2" cluster.
+This is because the `smf` deployments were deliberately set to not auto-approve.
+You can approve them like so (more information about using the CLI below):

+    tko deployment approve

+After a few seconds you should see `smf` pods appear on both "edge1" and "edger2" clusters.

 ### Accessing the CLI

-The `tko` command is a straightforward entry point into TKO.
-It provides CLI access to all the gRPC APIs.
+The `tko` command is a straightforward client entry point into TKO.
+It provides CLI access to all the backend APIs over gRPC.
 Let's start by making sure you can use `tko` to access the API server.

 If you've installed natively then this should just work: